RichardDooling/Entertainment_Law/First_Amendment-Indecency/First_Amendment-Indecency.md

 Just as we get comfortable with the notion that speech is either protected or unprotected under the First Amendment, and that there are certain specific categories of unprotected speech, along comes some speech, George Carlin's *Seven Dirty Words* routine, in the 1970s, that the Federal Communications Commission wishes to *regulate* but not *ban*.

 The words in Carlin's routine are dirty words, but they are not "prurient" or obscene within the meaning of the *Miller* test.
 They are not fighting words or incitement, defamatory, or a threat.
 They are not so-called "crime-facilitating speech," like conspiracy or fraud.
-Also recall that seven years before *Pacifica*, the Supreme Court had said, in *Cohen v.
-California* that California could not arrest a man for wearing a jacket that said Fuck The Draft.
+Also seven years before *Pacifica*, the United States Supreme Court said, in [*Cohen v.
+California,*][cohen] (US 1969), that California could not arrest a man for wearing a jacket that said, "Fuck The Draft."

 Please listen to [George Carlin's 7 Dirty Words routine][7dirty], which is the subject of the litigation in *FCC v.
 Pacifica*.
 It's low comedy, but also wise about how the First Amendment works.

 Never mind *why* we have tabooed words.
 Assume we all know we want to ban some dirty words, or some racist words, or some communist words.
 Carlin's performance dramatizes how difficult it is to define such word categories with precision.
 Meaning that any attempt to make a list of prohibited words, or a "speech code," will ultimately censor protected speech, including protected speech like Carlin's comedy routine.

-Seven years before *Pacifica*, Justice Harlan wrote that the f-word was a matter of taste, not law:
+Seven years before *Pacifica*,
+Justice Harlan wrote that the f-word was a matter of taste, not law:

 > How is one to distinguish this from any other offensive word?
 Surely the State has no right to cleanse public debate to the point where it is grammatically palatable to the most squeamish among us.
 Yet no readily ascertainable general principle exists for stopping short of that result were we to affirm the judgment below.
 For, while the particular four-letter word being litigated here is perhaps more distasteful than most others of its genre, it is nevertheless often true that one man's vulgarity is another's lyric.
 Indeed, we think it is largely because governmental officials cannot make principled distinctions in this area that the Constitution leaves matters of taste and style so largely to the individual.